HewlettPackard/hpegl-containers-terraform-resources/README.md

 Update examples/resources/hpegl_caas_cluster/resource.tf with all the the necessary values

-For dev/integ setup , the provider to be used in the .tf file is :
+For dev/integ setup, the provider to be used in the .tf file is :
 ```bash
 provider hpegl {
   caas {